 - A more efficient product tested under rigorous conditions of use to best meet your needs.

-Whether it is a frying pan, a saucepan, a pan, a wok, a cooking pot or a crepe pan: the NF Cookware certification gives you all the guarantees on the product you choose.
+Whether it is a frying pan, saucepan, pan, wok, cooking pot or crepe pan: NF Cookware certification guarantees the product you choose.

 It belongs to AFNOR (Association Française de NORmalisation).
-SGS France is mandated by AFNOR Certification to issue this sign of recognition in order to guarantee the quality and reliability of your cookware.
+SGS France is mandated by AFNOR Certification to issue this mark in order to guarantee the quality and reliability of your cookware.